hazelcast/hazelcast/hazelcast-documentation/src/JCache-Eviction.md

 `Less Frequently Used`.
 The details about this difference is explained in the [Eviction Algorithm section](#eviction-algorithm).

-Eviction Policies are configured by providing the corresponding abbreviation to the configuration as shown in the configuration section, [ICache Configuration](#icache-configuration).
+Eviction Policies are configured by providing the corresponding abbreviation to the configuration as shown in the [ICache Configuration section](#icache-configuration).
 As already mentioned, two built-in policies are available:

 To configure the use of the LRU (Less Recently Used) policy: